aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/UseItem.md

 - The `currentturn` player party member's battleentity.[animstate](../../../Entities/EntityControl/Animations/animstate.md) is set to 4 (`ItemGet`)

 ## `BanditLeader` specific logic
-This coroutine has specoial logic if a `BanditLeader` [enemy](../../../Enums%20and%20IDs/Enemies.md) is present in the enemy party.
+This coroutine has special logic if a `BanditLeader` [enemy](../../../Enums%20and%20IDs/Enemies.md) is present in the enemy party.
 When that happens, this coroutine will not apply any item effects and it will instead end abruptly with a yield break after some animations and cleanup logic.
 This logic is what this section is about.
 It doesn't apply if no `BanditLeader` is present.

 If it does apply, the enemy party member index of the first `BanditLeader` is saved locally and used for this section.